aws/aws-toolkit-common/telemetry/README.md

 ### How to Edit

 The easiest way to edit telemetry is to copy existing telemetry and change the values.
-For example, to add a piece of metadata that takes a limited number of strings, take an existing type:
+For example, to add a piece of metadata that is best represented by a string based enum, take an existing type:

 ```json
     {